opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 The fields of Artificial Intelligence are touted by futurists and shamans as the answer to many of the world's problems.
 And AI skeptics often write on topics like ethics & privacy because they resonate with the widest possible audience, driving readership.

 This post is a different sort of AI critique.
 What we call our roles and our work matters.
 In a recent blog post, Vin Vashishta called out [**digital transformation**](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/) as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
 The result is expensive Analytics with the Artificial Intelligence label slapped on.
-I will also comment on the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining), and make four book recommendations.
+I will also comment on the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining) and close with four book recommendations.
 Whatever prompted you to read this blog post, I hope that you come away with a handful of useful insights for your own work.

 ----

 > "Any sufficiently advanced technology is indistinguishable from magic."
 Arthur C. Clarke

-I've had the good fortune to have reached 25 years with the same company through several acquisitions and a wide variety of roles.
+I've had the good fortune to have reached 25 years with the same company through mergers and a wide variety of roles.
 The past three years have been unusual in the way we have had to unlearn and dismantle organizations to be competitive.
 The wave of underperforming Data Science pilot projects is a direct result of legacy structures struggling to adapt. **Digital transformation** may be the right sentiment, but a 20-year-old business strategy cannot build the foundation for achieving it.

 Specifically, **digital transformation** as it is understood by the business stakeholders and IT does not facilitate adopting the culture of Data Science and Machine Learning for AI. **Digital transformation** is software automation centric.
 It is the promise of easy BI with the governance of "no." There is no innovation or competitive advantage created.
 As such, it is a control room task list rather than a strategy.